 d) Right to erasure (right to be forgotten)

 Any person concerned by the processing of personal data shall have the right granted by the European legislator to require the controller to delete the personal data concerning him/her without delay, provided that: one of the following reasons and to the extent that processing is not necessary:

 The personal data have been collected for such purposes or processed in any other way for which they are no longer necessary.

-The data subject withdraws his consent, which is the subject of the processing in accordance with Article 6(4) of the 1 letter a GDPR or Article 9(3) 2 (a) GDPR and there is no other legal basis for processing.
+The data subject withdraws his consent, which is the subject of the processing in accordance with Article 6(4) of the 1 Letter a GDPR or Art.
+2 point a GDPR and there is no other legal basis for processing.